Skip to Main Content

 The Compliance Process

 The compliance process should be initiated upon a paper's acceptance for publication.
 As a best practice, determine up front who will be responsible for ensuring that the paper is submitted to PubMed Central.
 Typically, the Corresponding Author takes up this responsibility as part of their role, but this should be confirmed by all of the authors of the paper.
+Please refer to the NIHPA Compliance Checklist linked in the box on the left-hand side of this page for step-by-step guidance.

 Non-Compliance